Oh, the joys of late night television in the United States!

 You could even keep the (patent-pending – don’t steal the idea!) $5 bill password minder in your wallet if you liked – much more convenient than the book-sized Internet Password Minder!

-Here's my own video explaining how to generate a tough, hard-to-crack password that is still easy to remember.
+Here’s a video explaining how to generate a tough, hard-to-crack password that is still easy to remember.

 (Enjoy this video?
 You can check out more on the SophosLabs YouTube channel and subscribe if you like)